osamja/local_sockets/README.md

 2. SPEED.
   * Share files at the speed of light... or very quickly.
 Don't get bottlenecked by the shiternet.

+# Next Steps for MVP
+* Allow someone to create a server at a local IP and port and upload a file.
+* Someone else on local network should be able to visit that URL and download.

 ##### TODO
 1. Get list of all ip addresses in local network